-Service in Mõntu battery no. 458
+Service in Mõntu Battery No. 458

-Memories of a soldier who served in the battery
+Recollections of a soldier who served in the battery

 Storyteller: Tõnu Veldre